suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,stats
 ```
-The stats command displays information regarding how many guilds the bot is in, it's uptime, bot version, discord.js version, etc. Check here if you're a geek or just want to see how many guilds the bot is in.
+The stats command displays information regarding how many servers the bot is in, its uptime, bot version, discord.js version, etc. Check here if you're a geek or just want to see how many servers the bot is in.

 ### Suggest Command
 ```
 ,suggest <suggestion>
 ```
-This command will allow the user to submit a new suggestion that will be sent to the set suggestions channel in the guild (by default the bot searches for a `#suggestions` channel if it's set).
+This command will allow the user to submit a new suggestion that will be sent to the set suggestions channel in the server.
+(By default the bot searches for a `#suggestions` channel if it's set.)

 Cooldown: `3 uses per minute`